bwegman/bwegman.github.io/curriculum-vitae/index.md

 | **Phone**   | +31 651 154 155 |
 | **Email**   | wegman@shader.nl |

+## Summary

+By combining new developments with proven technologies and applying those at  my clients, I have succeeded numerous times in offering efficient and valuable solutions that immediately benefit organizations.

+My broad knowledge not only of the technical, architectural side of IT but also of the processes within organizations has given me the opportunity to work from a high-level and find solutions that are new and truly beneficial.

+This defines what an IT architect should do: From a rich knowledge base apply new ideas and insights, which purpose should be to create a more efficient way of working and as a bonus reduce cost.

 ### Contract work

 #### Vereniging ROB / RDC inMotiv Nederland BV (2013 - )